shorepine/alles/README.md

 ## Partials

-We have analyzed the partials of a group of instruments and stored them as presets baked into the speaker.
-Each of these patches are comprised of multiple sine wave oscillators, changing over time.
-The `PARTIALS` type has the presets.

 You can generate your own partial synthesis using the wave `PARTIAL` -- see [`partials.py`](https://github.com/bwhitman/alles/blob/main/partials.py) for an example of analyzing PCM audio to generate sequences of partials.
 The PARTIAL type supports amplitude modulated bandwidth replacement, modeled after the Loris algorithm.

 ## PCM